Many local residents head for vacation, because things have quieted down.

 It will feature three local chefs — Shabu owner and executive chef Bob Valaika, Zoom executive chef Ernesto Rocha and High West Distillery & Salon chef Ash Chapman — and three local celebrity judges — KPCW's John Burdick, former Park City Mayor Dana Williams and Deer Valley Resort executive chef Jodie Rogers, said Sharon Cantwell, a Friends of Animals Utah executive board member.

 "We came and sat in these chairs and asked ourselves what we could do during the quieter season when the locals are here," Cantwell said during a group interview with The Park Record.
 "We thought about doing a fun fundraiser with appetizers and wine and that sort of thing that most people do.
-But we didn't want to host a fundraiser that was just clipboards and a silent auction and begging."

 About 45 minutes into the meeting Casey Adams, who along with her husband, executive chef Seth Adams, own the Riverhorse, popped up and said, "I know!
 Chef Wars!"